agdworth/core_curriculum/README.txt

 to these cards into one's brain.
 It can be found here: http://ankisrs.net/anki2.html

-I'll add the core curriculum docs in here soon.
-It would be nice to have each one arranged as a checklist.
+I've added the curriculum docs as plain text files for ease of editing.

 31/1/13 -- agd